 Malcolm has worked in the arts and events area since 1981 and held positions ranging from Box Office Co-ordinator to Sponsorship Manager to General Manager.
 He has worked for organisations including Opera Australia, the Sydney Opera House, Opera New Zealand, SOCOG, Powerhouse Museum, and Sydney Festival.
 He has freelanced on many other projects including The Phantom of the Opera and Sensation.
 While he has a wide range of experience through these organisations the Sydney Festival has been the most significant having worked on 16 of the 39 Festivals and attended many of the others as a member of the public.
 Sydney Festival raises $19 million annually, with 40% of this drawn from the corporate sector.

 Denis Mamo brings 35 years experience in marketing and advertising with agencies such as Ogilvy, Mojo and Clemenger BBDO.
-As Group Creative Director of Ursa, a health and wellness advertising agency, Denis' campaigns helped thousands of people lose weight, give up smoking, break free from HEP C, manage their diabetes, avoid heart attacks, prevent allergies, treat coughs, and fall pregnant (for which he claims no personal responsibility).
+As Group Creative Director of Ursa, a health and wellness advertising agency, Denis' campaigns helped thousands of people lose weight, give up smoking, break free from HEP C, manage their diabetes, avoid heart attacks, prevent allergies, treat coughs.
 Denis has two campaigns currently running for the Federal Department of Health.
 Breast Screening.
 It's an invitation that could save your life and A gift for living for bowel screening.
 His Listen out for Lung Cancer campaign for Cancer Institute NSW has been running for over two years with continued success.